f1lander/obol-dAPP-challenge/README.md

 **Tooltip Feature with Web Scraping:** It's there but without the web scraping part.
 I've simulated parts of the functionality, like showing an enhanced image preview and some stat info on hover.

-**Future Features?:** Displaying the ownerAddress of collected Pokémons and much more.
+**Future Features?:** Displaying the ownerAddress of collected Pokémons will be cool to see.

 ## Deploy

+Here's the link to the Deployed [CollectPokemon Contract](https://etherscan.io/address/0x5FdD5f2c795628BA28ec64DBf19c20DaE1911385)

-Currently Deployed to Vercel: https://williamslsy-obol-d-app-challenge.vercel.app/
+App Currently Deployed to Vercel: [Obol Pokèmon dApp](https://williamslsy-obol-d-app-challenge.vercel.app/)